Australia Tourist Guide -> WA -> South West Western Australia Travel

 There is also Whale World.
 Regarded as the largest museum dedicated to whales, this attraction at Cheyne Beach has extensive displays, exhibitions and a restored whaling ship from the 1800s.

-Tour the Valley of the Giants with a Tree Top Walk, book a surf lesson, take a Margaret River wine tour or a whale watching cruise.
+You can walk above the trees: Tour the Valley of the Giants with a Tree Top Walk.
+You can also book surfing lessons, take a Margaret River wine tour or a whale watching cruise.

-You can even canoe the river, before heading off to Albany with its spectacular rugged scenery of southern Australian coastline.
+You can also canoe the river, before heading off to Albany with its spectacular rugged scenery of southern Australian coastline.

 Perth